-Postnatal Illness Org UK:
+Postnatal Illness Org UK (www.pni.org.uk)

-http://www.pni.org.uk/

-This is written by women who have suffered or are suffering from postnatal illness, and gives useful accounts based on people's own experiences.
-However, a word of caution - as this has not been written by medical professionals, some of the factual information may not always be entirely accurate so check anything you are not sure about with your GP or midwife.
+The content of this site is written by women who have suffered or are suffering from postnatal illness.
+It gives useful accounts based on people's own experiences.
+However, as this has not been written by medical professionals, some of the factual information may not always be entirely accurate so please check anything that you are not sure about with your GP or midwife.